 All Canadian-issued passports and travel documents are the property of the Government of Canada pursuant to the Canadian Passport Order.
-Any reference to “your passport” on this website is for ease of communication only and does not refer to property ownership.
+Any reference to “your passport” or “your child's passport” on this website is for ease of communication only and does not refer to property ownership.

 Using files located on non-Government of Canada servers

 To improve the functionality of Government of Canada websites, certain files (such as open source libraries, images and scripts) may be delivered automatically to your browser via a trusted third-party server or content delivery network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.
 Where applicable, specific privacy statements covering these files are included in our Privacy Notice.

 Providing content in Canada’s official languages